MyNameIsTrez/tiny-json-parser-in-c/README.md

 ## The old version that was smaller and simpler

-Originally `json.c` was 481 lines long, which you can still view in the branch called [static-arrays](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/static-arrays):
+Originally `json.c` was 397 lines of code, which you can still view in the branch called [static-arrays](https://github.com/MyNameIsTrez/tiny-allocationless-json-parser-in-c/tree/static-arrays):

 ```c
 int main() {